taosdata/TDengine/docs/en/10-deployment/02-docker.md

 ```
 :::note

 * /var/lib/taos: TDengine's default data file directory.
-The location can be changed via [configuration file]. you can modify ~/data/taos/dnode/data to your own data directory
+The location can be changed via [configuration file].
+And also you can modify ~/data/taos/dnode/data to your any other local emtpy data directory
 * /var/log/taos: TDengine's default log file directory.
-The location can be changed via [configure file]. you can modify ~/data/taos/dnode/log to your own log directory
+The location can be changed via [configure file].
+And also you can modify ~/data/taos/dnode/log to your any other local empty log directory

   :::